-This makes it even more amazing how the ACS included us in their Tailgate.
+us realized that there was another the IEEE, waiting for us where we were how the ACS included us in their Tailgate.
 At the second Tailgate, an original and really good BBQ with German like Weißbier was waiting for us.
 So we spent more time eating, drinking and chatting with other students.